Rongix/ros_navigation_command_app/README.md

 Application for controlling ROS robot with voice commands, sending goals on map or remote controll with virtual joystick 29.03.2020

 Please note that I made this app as a beginner (~29.03.2020), there are some mistakes and bad practices that should be changed, architecture / state management is also not great.
+It serves as a demo and the starter point for anyone interested in ROS + Flutter, please keep in mind that it is unlikely that the repository will be updated and / or activelly updated.
+Sorry for the inconvenience and unresolved issues.

 Check out youtube video showcasing app (PL + ENG subtitles):